oxidist/oxidist.github.io/_posts/2026-06-10-Engineering-an-Ending.md

 The framework's cases share an operational pattern that Segal's contracting-with-externalities analysis formalises.[^19] An absorber facing many parties whose payoffs depend on each other's participation can profitably tip a system from one equilibrium to another by exploiting the externalities among them — including via sequenced, discriminatory offers that make each party's acceptance individually rational even when collective resistance would succeed.

-This explains why early participants in new platforms typically receive subsidised terms: McLean gave ports preferential rates; Apple gave early iOS developers the full 70% revenue split before the store had scale; Stripe gave startups free integration support.
-Each defection from the old equilibrium raises the cost of staying, making the next defection easier to secure.
-The coalition that "should" defend the old equilibrium fails to form because sequential individual rationality undermines collective action.
-This is the operational layer between diagnostic precision and re-equilibration: it is how the absorber flips the system rather than simply waiting for it to tip.

-**Figure 4a — Why Simultaneous Offers Allow Coalition Resistance**

 <figure markdown="1" class="zoom-figure">
 <svg viewBox="0 0 380 280" xmlns="http://www.w3.org/2000/svg">
   <!-- Title -->